people process technology framework

 Do ensure stakeholders are on board.

-Before adopting the framework and making changes, you need to ensure stakeholders buy in with your strategy.
+Before adopting the people process technology framework and making changes, you need to ensure stakeholders buy into your strategy.
 By validating ideas with them, you benefit from the best premises for your project.

 Do define and detail processes.